Destiny 2: Where is Xur (and whats he got for sale?) – August 07

 There are still those who are willing to get up at the crack of dusk and boot up their console to find him for you.
 People who’ll risk digital life and limb to let you know if Xur is selling a treasure or rubbish.
 I just so happen to be one of those people.
 Maybe you’re stuck at work and can only log in later tonight.
 In that case: Where is Xur?

-This week you can find Xur on Nessus, in the Watcher’s Grave over on the Emperor’s Barge.
-Here’s what he has for sale:
+This week you can find Xur on Titan, in The Rig.
+Here’s what he has for sale this week:

 For the uninitiated, Xur has been around since the beginning of Destiny.
 He’s the guy you go to, when you want to get your hands on some fine Exotic arms and armour, as well as some nifty consumables.
 Now popping up from 7PM CAT, Xur hangs around until Monday.
 Destiny 1 saw Xur accept Strange Coins as his currency of choice, although he’ll be trading for Legendary Shards this time around.
 Shards which can be obtained by dismantling Legendary and Exotic gear in case you’re short on them.
 Or you can pay a visit to The Spider in The Tangled Shore, if you’re looking to deal with his high prices.